Longtime Deer Park baseball coach Argenziano dies at 74

 “I loved playing against him and his teams,” said long-time Lindenhurst baseball coach Mike Canobbio.
 “I felt like I learned something about the game every time we played.
 He was a tactician.”

-Argenziano also was an assistant football coach at Deer Park for 18 years and East Islip for six.
+Argenziano also was an assistant football coach at East Islip for 18 years and Deer Park for six.
 His impact went beyond the field.

 The Deer Park School District honored him in May 2019, renaming the varsity baseball field ‘Carmine Argenziano Baseball Field.’